 As Director of Enforcement at the Securities and Exchange Commission, Gurbir Grewal leads a team of 1,400 professionals charged with investigating possible violations of federal securities laws and prosecuting related civil suits.
 He also is a trailblazer, serving as the nation’s first Sikh-American State Attorney General (in New Jersey) as well as a former Assistant U.S. Attorney.

 In April 2022, the Women’s Bar Association of the District of Columbia, along with the Hispanic Bar Association of the District of Columbia and the Asian Pacific American Bar Association of the District of Columbia, hosted a very special event with Grewal.
-At that event, Womble Bond Dickinson Partner Britt Biles moderated a discussion with Director Grewal about the SEC’s current approach to enforcement.
+At that event, former Womble Bond Dickinson attorney Britt Biles moderated a discussion with Director Grewal about the SEC’s current approach to enforcement.
 This article—and the accompanying Line of Defense podcast episode—is based on that one-on-one conversation between Director Grewal and Biles.

 Biles: So what made you interested in a public service career?